jackc/pgtype/README.md

 ---

 This version is used with pgx `v4`.
 In pgx `v5` it is part of the https://github.com/jackc/pgx repository.
-Only bug fixes will be made to this version.
-New features will only be considered for the current release.
+This `v4` version will reach end-of-life on July 1, 2025.
+Only security bug fixes will be made to this version.

 ---